nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-creating-a-component-controller.md

 };
 ```

 Now, we need to hop into our categories template and update this.
 We'll just delete these bottom items here, and then we're going to add **ng-repeat** to this category item.
-So new line, ng-repeat, and then we'll go `category in categories` list controller.categories, then we're going to bind to category.name.
+So new line, ng-repeat, and then we'll go `category in categoriesListCtrl.categories`, then we're going to bind to `category.name`.

 **categories/categories.html**
 ```html